cvrebert/lmvtfy/README.md

   * Again, folks often don't include a `<title>` in live examples since its presence or absence is almost never relevant to their problem and its absence almost never causes any other problems.
 * "Attribute `autocomplete` not allowed on element [`input` or `button`] at this point."
   * This nonstandard usage of the `autocomplete` attribute is currently the only good workaround for a [bizarre Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=654072).
-* Errors due to the nonstandard `<meta>` that jsFiddle uses on its pages.
+* Errors due to the nonstandard `<meta>` that JSFiddle uses on its pages.
   * "Bad value `edit-Type` for attribute `http-equiv` on element `meta`."
   * "Attribute `edit` not allowed on element `meta` at this point."
-  * These aren't errors in the jsFiddle user's code, so nothing can be done about them and it's pointless to complain about them.
+  * These aren't errors in the JSFiddle user's code, so nothing can be done about them and it's pointless to complain about them.
   * In practice, this nonstandard `<meta>` causes no problems.

 ## License